lucapette/web/notes/docs/intro.md

 ---
 sidebar_position: 1
-title: Intro
+title: Hi! 👋
 slug: /
 ---

-# Hi! 👋

-## What is this?

-This is a place where I publicly collect _permanent_ notes.
+I enjoy writing about things I learn.
+This website is an attempt to collect _permanent_ notes.
 I'm doing it in public so I can refer back to what I write here.

-## Who is writing?

 You can find out more about me at [lucapette.me](https://lucapette.me)